rhinolabs/boilr/README.md

 ## Getting Started

-The fastest way to start using Boilr is with the CLI:
+The fastest way to start using BoilrJs is with the CLI:

 ```bash
 # Install the CLI globally